AimRT/AimRT/document/sphinx-en/tutorials/index.md

 ## Concepts

-Through this section of the documentation, you can understand some core concepts and design philosophies in AimRT.
+Through this section of the documentation, you can learn about some core concepts and design philosophies in AimRT.

 ```{toctree}
 :maxdepth: 1